sproute/sproute.js/README.md

 ##### `.end(callback)`

-Run the request and execute the callback function.
+Run the request and execute the callback function on completion or error.
 The arguments passed into the callback will be `err`, `body`.
 If no error occurs, it will be `null`.

 ### [Sproute.post(model)](https://getsproute.com/docs/rest#post)